Do Guns Reduce Crime Through Posing a Threat to Criminals?

 However, pro-gun advocates don’t like to bring this up, so instead, they prefer to call black cities “liberal,” which is what causes their gun violence.
 Well, Vermont is quite liberal, with a large percentage of the dogs in the state wearing tie-dye bandanas, the home of Ben and Jerry’s and Bernie Sanders, but gun violence is not an issue in the state as the state is 94% white and 1.4% black.
 So it seems states can be both liberal and very low in violent crime — but only if they are predominantly white.
 There have been calls to improve Vermont’s condition of low violent crime, by making it more “diverse.”

-Toll repeatedly asserts that the IOM report is some type of groundbreaking item that has been suppressed.
+Toll repeatedly asserts that the IOM report is some groundbreaking item that has been suppressed.
 As evidence against this, I submit some of the most interesting quotes I could find from the report.

 In 2010, incidents in the United States involving firearms injured or killed more than 105,000 individuals; there were twice as many nonfatal firearm-related injuries (73,505) than deaths.
 Nonfatal violence often has significant physical and psychological impacts, including psychological outcomes for those in proximity to individuals who are injured or die from gun violence.